siva-thota/M_G/README.md

 My understanding was the rule ‘The check digit for a SEDOL is chosen to make the total weighted sum of all seven characters a multiple of 10.’
 Is for user defined.
 When tested manually the SEDOL for the 4th scenario (9123451 & 9ABCDE8) against the above rule and was NOT valid.
 In the 5th scenario (9123458 & 9ABCDE1) the above rule is VALID.
 So either the SEDOL given in the fourth scenario is wrong or the above rule mentioned is not complete.

-SO, with this Have this Ambiguity in mind, and I haven’t implemented the code for the is UserDefined() method.
+SO, with this ambiguity in mind, and I haven’t implemented the code for the is UserDefined() method.
 At the moment this method, just intakes the Value from the cucumber file and validates the same.

 NOTE: This can be implemented when we have the requirements clearely.